thoomkuzhymatthew/EPL_arb_betting/README.md

 #### Notebook 1: Data Collection
 Navigate to the `code/` directory and open `NB01 - Data Collection.ipynb`.
 This notebook collects raw data from the Historical Odds API and saves it in the `data/raw/` folder.
+The code here will not run as the data collected was collected using a paid API key.

 #### Notebook 2: Data Processing
 Run `NB02 - Data Processing.ipynb` to process the raw data and merge it into an SQL database along with historical outcome data.